isomerpages/ema-pl/pages/faq.md

 **How do I apply for the Study Awards?**
-Applicants may apply online at www.skillsfuture.sg/studyawards/power for the Study Award.
+Applicants may apply online at <a href="www.skillsfuture.sg/studyawards/power" target=_blank">www.skillsfuture.sg/studyawards/power</a> for the Study Award.

 **I am experiencing technical issues with my application.
 Who can I contact for assistance?**
-Please visit the Feedback Portal at https://portal.ssg-wsg.gov.sg/feedback or call 6785 5785 for assistance.
+Please visit the Feedback Portal at <a href="https://portal.ssg-wsg.gov.sg/feedback" target="_blank">https://portal.ssg-wsg.gov.sg/feedback</a> or call 6785 5785 for assistance.